neelrudra2/neelrudra2/README.md

 ## 🧠 About Me

-I am a **final-year Electronics & Communication Engineering undergraduate** with strong fundamentals in **embedded systems, communication systems, digital image processing, and microprocessor-based systems**, complemented by hands-on experience in **network programming, algorithm design, and software simulation**.
+I am a **final-year Electronics & Communication Engineering undergraduate** with strong fundamentals in **communication systems, digital image processing, and microprocessor-based systems**, complemented by hands-on experience in **network programming, algorithm design, and software simulation**.

 I enjoy working on **real-world engineering problems** where **core electronics concepts are translated into software-driven solutions** — from communication systems to intelligent simulations.